 6. Make Your LinkedIn Profile Look Attractive

 LinkedIn does not allow you to use common formatting such as bold or italics to make your content look attractive.
 But don’t despair.
-With a bit of creativity you can add in bullets and lines to separate your text and make it stand out.
+With a bit of

 I use bullets mainly in my headline, summary section and in my individual experience sections.
 Either type in • where you want a bullet to appear, or cut and paste in a specific bullet icon.

 7. Reorder Your Sections for Maximum Impact

 You are not stuck with the default order of sections in your profile.
 Move the sections around to give prominence to different areas.
 For example, if you are a published author, then you may want publications to appear near the top of your profile.